CLIUtils/CLI11/book/chapters/options.md

 app.get_group() // is "Required"
 ```

-Groups are mostly for visual organisation, but an empty string for a group name will hide the option.
+Groups are mostly for visual organization, but an empty string for a group name will hide the option.

 ## Listing of specialty options: